emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 Those commands will (for the single expression in each file) go through the whole process starting with Expression evaluation all the way through to Output creation.

-The first time you run them, you'll see the whole build process followed by the Nix Package Manager telling you where it placed the program (greeter) in the store.
+The first time you run them, you'll see the whole build process (for library _and_ program!) followed by the Nix Package Manager telling you where it placed the program (`greeter`{:.language-shell .highlight}) in the store.
 If you run them again, the Nix Package Manager recognizes that it has already built them... and just shows you where it put them in the store:

 ```
 $> nix-build demo01.nix -o demo01